-I was frustrated when I bought a mattress for my UK sized bed only to realise it was the wrong size.
-The names for mattress sizes don’t give you the actual size.
+I was frustrated when I bought a mattress for my UK sized bed only to realise it was in fact the wrong size mattress.
+The name given for mattress sizes like ‘queen’ and ‘king’ don’t describe the actual size measurements.
 Also shops like IKEA don’t use the standard UK ratios.
 I put the following table together so you can see all UK mattress sizes.

 For the standard scaling of mattress sizes UK check the above bed mattress sizes chart which lists all the standard regulation English and UK mattress sizes that apply to foam, divan and sprung mattresses along with the measurements in a handy guide for use when you are choosing bed mattresses.
 If you are looking to purchase an IKEA mattress and are worried it might not fit the dimensions of your bed check out the IKEA bed mattress sizes guide to work out the scale of the mattress widths and mattress lengths as they aren’t regular to UK mattress sizes.
 If you are looking for bed sizes I’m afraid there isn’t a chart for this as there isn’t a standard for bed sizes they are all bespoke as I explained in my bed sizes page.